-Five key themes were explored through the various stages of the Study.
+Six key themes were explored through the various stages of the Study.
 See a list of resources to consult tied to each theme below.

 Explore the diversity of dance styles, genres, techniques; dance influenced by popular culture; dance influenced by the nation‘s history and its peoples.

 Explore demographic and geographic profile of dance practices; professional dance training and education; creation, production and dissemination systems.

 Learning to dance as a recreational activity; participating in dance; watching dance; dance in health and well-being settings; cultural identity.